mnlipp/osgi-getting-started/ServiceComponent.md

 }
 ```

 Note that we don't need an activator any more.
 The annotations specify the same information as the API calls in the previous example and should be self-explanatory[^olddoc], maybe with the exception of the `@Component` annotation's parameter "`provides`".
-By default, all interfaces directly implemented by a class "declared" as component are assumed to be interfaces of services provided by the component.
+All interfaces directly implemented by a class annotated as `@Component` are by default assumed to be interfaces of services provided by the component.
 (Using the API, declaring a component as provider of a service would require an extra call.)
-Of course, we don't want our component to be registered as a provider of the `java.lang.Runnable` service.
+Of course, we don't want our component to be registered as a provider of the `java.lang.Runnable` "service".
 Therefore we have to enumerate the provided services (none) explicitly.

 [^olddoc]: The "`required`" element included in the `@ServiceDependency` cannot be found in the "[manual](http://felix.apache.org/documentation/subprojects/apache-felix-dependency-manager/reference/dependency-service.html#servicedependency)" pages, which obviously aren't complete.
 When in doubt, have a look at the [javadoc](http://felix.apache.org/apidocs/dependencymanager.annotations/r7/index.html?org/apache/felix/dm/annotation/api/ServiceDependency.html).

 In order to make the annotations known to the java compiler, you have to add `org.apache.felix.dependencymanager.annotation-x.y.z.jar` to the build path (as you did before with `org.apache.felix.dependencymanager`, see above).
-The annotations are used to create a file `META-INF/dependencymanager/io.github.mnl.osgiGettingStarted.simpleBundle.HelloWorld` in the bundle during build.
-Using the code above, the file looks like this:
+In an additional build step, the annotations are then used to create a file `META-INF/dependencymanager/io.github.mnl.osgiGettingStarted.simpleBundle.HelloWorld` in the bundle during packaging.
+Using the code above, the generated file looks like this:

 ```json
 {"impl":"io.github.mnl.osgiGettingStarted.simpleBundle.HelloWorld",